 In this exhibit, kids will get to visit their living collection of reptiles, amphibians, and various invertebrates.
 There are seven different types of wetlands represented here.
 What I liked about this exhibit is the reptiles are easy for all age kids to view up close.

 When the kids just need to run around, this is where you go.
-Kids can explore a cave and swing like a squirrel, steer a ship, dress up like animals, explore a beaver lodge, and climb up and down a two story tree with slide.
+Kids can explore a cave and swing like a squirrel, steer a ship, dress up as animals, explore a beaver lodge, and climb up and down a two-story tree with slide.
 It’s a great indoor play area.

 Take a stroll through a re-created Illinois prairie, savanna, and dune ecosystem and see all the birds and animals who live here.
 Also in this exhibit is the Family Look in Lab where you can watch and question museum scientists who are preserving animals in their living collection.
 The staff here was great at interacting with the kids and teaching them about the different animals they preserve.
 My kids loved this area.